sourcecred/docs/docs/beta/plugins/discord.md

 - `66560`: Read Channels, Messages and Message History [suggested]
 - `8`: Admin

-The `CLIENT_ID` is the application ID you copied in Step 3.
-For example, if your CLIENT_ID were 1234, the URL would be:
+The `APPLICATION_ID` is the application ID you copied in Step 3.
+For example, if your APPLICATION_ID were 1234, the URL would be:

 `https://discordapp.com/api/oauth2/authorize?client_id=1234&scope=bot&permissions=66560`